PaddlePaddle/PaddleCloud/doc/edl/README.md

   v1.9.

 We will support TPR first, because some of our clusters is using Kubernetes v1.6.
-CRD will be supported in the future.

 In the near feature, we will use CRD to replace TPR to define our training job resource, then the resource defined under `go/edl/resource` will be deprecated.
-If you want to use TPR in Kubernetes with low version, please checkout project to the tag `unreleased-tpr`.
+If you want to use TPR in Kubernetes with version <= 1.7, please checkout the `unreleased-tpr` tag.

-Currently, implementation with CRD is still under development, you cloud use the following command to check and generate dependent codes:
+Currently, implementation using CRD is still under development, you can use the following command to verify and generate dependent codes:
 ```
 # check freshness of generated codes
 $ scripts/verify-codegen.sh